 Our research intends to look behind the scenes, using field ethnographic surveys carried out between November 2022 and April 2023.
-We examine the fate of the indigenous people living in and around a conservation area.
+We examine the fate of the indigenous people living in and around a conservation area, namely the Bunong people.
 Updated information has been gathered directly and by distance with key informants from some communities in November and December 2023.
+Extensive knowledge of the Indigenous Bunong can be found in the writings of the anthropologist Catherine Scheer (2014, 2021).

 Nine villages, predominantly inhabited by ethnic Bunong, have been surveyed, out of twenty-two involved in the REDD+ project.
 A multisite ethnography focusing on a chain of actors (capitalizing on around 100 interviews) ranging from village communities (adolescents, women, men, elders, village chiefs, REDD+ committee members...) to conservation protagonists (field staff, translators, consultants, evaluators, rangers, Ministry of Environment (MoE) employees) reviews the ways an indigenous population residing in REDD+ zones is solicited and responds to a territorial preservation operation.
 A Cambodian research assistant accompanied us and collected complementary information.
 Observation and a participative approach were possible by staying in the villages and daily interacting with some families.
+Informants were selected either randomly or thanks to some privileged contacts previously established before the study.
+Particular attention was paid to respecting the sociological principle of symmetry by interviewing villagers sympathetic to the REDD+ and some more mitigated towards this project.
 This leads us to decipher some of the general conditions under which such a REDD+ program keeps going on, and how people react to it, either collectively or individually.

 Confidentiality and anonymity are scrupulously respected.
-Names of the interviewed persons as well as the location of the interviews are not mentioned for preserving integrity.
+The names of the interviewed persons as well as the locations of the interviews are not mentioned to preserve integrity.